 Run for Council.

 The AOS Council is the Society’s governing body.
-If you’re interested in serving AOS at a higher level, consider running for an open position during the next nomination cycle.
+If you’re interested in helping set the course for AOS’s future, consider nominating yourself for an open position during the next election cycle.